Coronavirus digest: Over 6,000 flights canceled over Christmas weekend as omicron surges | DW | 26.12.2021

 According to the report, only about 50,000 vaccinations were still pending on Saturday.

-Meanwhile, Germany on Sunday reported 10,100 more cases of coronavirus infection and 88 new deaths.This brings the total infections to 6,991,381 with 110,364 deaths.
+Meanwhile, Germany on Sunday reported 10,100 more coronavirus infections and 88 new deaths.This brings the total officially counted infections in Germany to 6,991,381 with 110,364 deaths.
 The seven-day incidence dropped to 220.7 from 242.9 the previous day.
 The figure reflects how many people per 100,000 population have contracted the virus in the past seven days.

 China on Sunday recorded its highest daily coronavirus caseload in 21 months as infections doubled in the country's latest hotspot, Xian.